 Sakura shadowed Tazuna through the decrepit settlement, feeling disgusted and being ashamed by that disgust.
 Everything was worn and dirty, from the buildings to the people, and there was a small, alarmed voice in her head shrilling, Don't touch anything!

-It was silly, because she'd done her fair share-more than her fair share, she sometimes thought-of crawling belly-down in questionable smelling mud, but this wasn't a survival exercise.
-People lived here every day of their lives, bargaining over vegetables she wouldn't have thrown away without first putting on gloves at home.
+It was silly, because she'd done her fair share—more than her fair share, she sometimes thought—of crawling belly-down in questionable smelling mud, but this wasn't a survival exercise.
+People lived here every day of their lives, bargaining for vegetables she wouldn't have thrown away without first putting on gloves at home.
 It wasn't quite squalor, as there was evidence of effort to keep things maintained and having once been prosperous, but it was a tired effort, as wilted as the tops of the carrots on offer.

 The farmland here was poor, the rivers and winds carrying too much salt for much but the mangroves and buttonwoods to flourish.
-Once, the rivers had offered up fish and the buttonwood a high-grade charcoal, the pines further inland tar and resin that had been used in local shipbuilding and repair as well as being shipped elsewhere, but when Gatō had come, he'd razed the harbors.
+Once the rivers had offered up fish, the buttonwood a high-grade charcoal, and the pines further inland tar and resin that had been used in local shipbuilding and repair as well as being shipped elsewhere, but when Gatō had come, he'd razed the harbors.
 Now only his ships could travel freely, crippling the trade that had sustained the islands.